a16z/a16z-contracts/licenses/pr0b/CBE-Public.md

 Other.Ti=ADDITIONAL PROVISIONS

-Other.AdditionalFeatures.Ti=Additional Features

-Other.AdditionalFeatures.sec={CBE-Exclusive.Other.AdditionalFeatures.sec}

-Other.TerminateLicense.Ti=Miscellaneous
+AdditionalFeatures.Sec={CBE-Exclusive.AdditionalFeatures.Sec}

+TerminateLicense.Ti=Miscellaneous

-Other.TerminateLicense.sec=These {_Terms} and the Creative Commons CC0 1.0 Universal agreement constitutes the entire and exclusive understanding and agreement between the {_Creator} and you regarding the {_Project_NFT} and {_NFT_Media} and supersedes and replaces any and all prior oral or written understandings or agreements between {_Creator} and you regarding the {_Project_NFT} and {_NFT_Media}.
+TerminateLicense.sec=These {_Terms} and the Creative Commons CC0 1.0 Universal agreement constitutes the entire and exclusive understanding and agreement between the {_Creator} and you regarding the {_Project_NFT} and {_NFT_Media} and supersedes and replaces any and all prior oral or written understandings or agreements between {_Creator} and you regarding the {_Project_NFT} and {_NFT_Media}.
 If any provision of these {_Terms} shall be unlawful, void or for any reason unenforceable, then that provision shall be deemed severable from these {_Terms} and shall not affect the validity and enforceability of any remaining provisions.
 These {_Terms} may be freely assigned by {_Creator}.
 Any purported assignment in violation of these {_Terms} will be null and void.
 No waiver by either party of any breach or default hereunder shall be deemed to be a waiver of any preceding or subsequent breach or default.
 These {_Terms} and any action related thereto will be governed by the laws of the State of New York, without regard to its conflict of laws provisions.

 Grant.sec=<ol><li>{Grant.CC0License.Sec}</li><li>{Grant.Restrict.Sec}</li><li>{Grant.TemplateProviderDisclaimer.Sec}</li></ol>